MegaMek/megamek/megamek/docs/ai-readme.txt

     time, anything above 12 is highly questionable.
 Multiple bots taking 4 each will work a lot faster than 1 bot taking 12 units, but of course the coordination between them will be about nil.
-    The gui-less client is about 100x slower than the gui client.
+    The gui-less client is about 100x faster than the gui client.
 Don't use the gui client unless you have to, or it's a small bot.
     Individual Initiative works better for The Bot, because it only needs to calculate what's the best move RIGHT NOW.